Huythanh0x/linked-blog-starter-md/Blog.thanh0x.com/Health/A new setup (3 in 1) to switch position (backpain).md

 ##### At firs mount it at my living room (into the table).
 - Try it and love it but so hot outside
 ##### Then move the entire setup to my bed also table.
+- The air condition
+- But quite not stable as the time go by
+- A wast of big space which I can ut
 ##### ANd end up with mounting to the Wall.